Matt Sweeney

 Matt Sweeney (born July 2, 1969) is an American musician, songwriter, and record producer.
-Sweeney currently plays with The Hard Quartet.
+Sweeney plays with The Hard Quartet.
 Sweeney is also the host of the web series Guitar Moves.

 Sweeney’s history includes being the frontman for the band Chavez, half of the Superwolf duo, composer and performer for music in Red Dead Redemption 2, and session guitarist for Rick Rubin.

 Early life and education

 Sweeney was born in New York City.
 His father was John D. Sweeney, a professor of Medieval English at Seton Hall University who was also an avid musician.
 His mother, Katharine Sweeney Hayden, is a federal judge.
 Sweeney's parents divorced after 20 years of marriage.
 He has an older brother, Gregory Sweeney, who is a musician who works on the TV show Kitchen Nightmares.

 He grew up in Maplewood and South Orange, New Jersey.
 He attended Northwestern University before dropping out and moving to New York City.